 Grommets are tubes inserted into the eardrum after repeated ear infections or ‘glue ear’.
 Learn when grommets are used and how to care for a child with grommets.

-Ears are body parts which gather sounds for the brain to interprets them as sounds.
+Ears gather sounds.
 Learn more about its parts, how it functions, related conditions and tips to care about them.

 Glue ear is a condition where the liquid inside your middle ear gets trapped and becomes thick.
 Learn more about its causes, symptoms and treatment.